Probabilistic approach to feedback control enhances multi-legged locomotion on rugged landscapes: Enhance Robot Performance on Rugged Landscapes Through Feedback Control

 \subsection{Outdoor experiment}

 We tested the feedback controller's performance on five outdoor terrains with varied obstacles, including tree debris, grass, boulders, mud and rocks (Fig.\ref{fig:14}).
+Terrain a consists of a mixture of robot-sized boulders, leaves, and mud.
+Terrain b combines robot-sized boulders with tree debris.
+Terrain c includes leaves, robot-sized boulders, and weeds.
+Terrain d features a mix of robot-sized boulders, rocks, grass, and pine straw.
+Terrain e contains a dense combination of highly entangled weeds and robot-sized boulders.
 In these highly unpredictable environments, the feedback controller increased the robot's speed by 30-60\%, reaching up to 60\% of its maximum velocity in open areas.
 Additional details and visual demonstrations of the outdoor experiments can be accessed in the Supplementary Information (SI) videos.